kampffrosch94/froql/docs/book/src/queries.md

 ### Ignoring components in the result
-If you only care that a component exists but don't care about it's value you can ignore by prefixing the term with `_ `.
+If you only care that a component exists but don't care about its value you can ignore by prefixing the term with `_ `.
 Note that the space is not optional, since structs in Rust can start with an underscore.

 Example:
 ```rust